-• paulgb a year ago
+• paulgb 2 years ago

 Simon Wilson’s (simonw on here) blog is good, lots of good notes from someone who actively plays with a lot of LLMs.